Symplectic billiards for pairs of polygons: The necktie has no periodic orbits

 With this identification we claim that for every $\ell\in\N$ the subinterval $(\frac{2^{\ell-1}-1}{2^{\ell-1}},\frac{2^\ell-1}{2^\ell})$ of $\{x\}\times v_0v_1$ returns (after several applications of the symplectic billiard map) to $\{x\}\times v_0v_1$ and is mapped to the subinterval $(1-\frac{2^\ell-1}{2^\ell}, 1-\frac{2^{\ell-1}-1}{2^{\ell-1}})$.
 Moreover, this map is simply the translation

 More precisely, if the initial value of a symplectic orbit is $(x_0,x_1)\in \{x\}\times v_0v_1\cong(0,1)$ with $(x_0,x_1)\in(\frac{2^{\ell-1}-1}{2^{\ell-1}},\frac{2^\ell-1}{2^\ell})$ then

 Moreover, $x_{2k}\neq x_0$ for all $k=1,\ldots,2\ell-1$.
-Thus, the return map is precisely the above interval exchange map, the von Neumann-Kakutani transformation.
+Thus, the self-map of $\{x\}\times v_0v_1$ is, after the identification $\{x\}\times v_0v_1\cong(0,1)$, precisely the above interval exchange map, the von Neumann-Kakutani transformation.
 In particular, the dyadic rationals are, after some iterations of the symplectic billiard map, mapped to points of the form $\frac{2^{k-1}-1}{2^{k-1}}$, $k\in\N$.
 These, in turn, then are mapped eventually into vertices, see our description below.
 Hence the dyadic rationals are not part of the phase space.
 In fact, this identifies the dyadic rationals with points in the discontinuity set $N$.

 To understand the above claim let us describe in more detail the odd part $(x_{2k+1})_{k\in\Z}$ of the symplectic billiard trajectory with initial values $(x_0,x_1)\in(\frac{2^{\ell-1}-1}{2^{\ell-1}},\frac{2^\ell-1}{2^\ell})\subset (0,1)\cong \{x\}\times v_0v_1$.
 The cases $\ell=1,2,3,4$ are shown in Figure \ref{fig:square_kite_map_description_without_2_adics}, where we write $x_1\in(0,\tfrac12)$ instead of $(x_0,x_1)\in(0,\tfrac12)$ etc.~for convenience.
 We point out that for $\ell\geq2$ the shift amount $1-\frac{2^{\ell-1}-1}{2^{\ell-1}}-\frac{2^\ell-1}{2^\ell}$ is negative while for $\ell=1$ it is $+\frac12$.